evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Interior

+The interior of the XPENG G6 AWD Performance is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
+The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.

 ### Seats

 The XPENG G6 AWD Performance accommodates five passengers with two front seats and a three-seat bench in the rear.